OFFERED 2026-2027

 - Students complete readings and daily-work/commonplacing as well as weekly writing assignments which are gradually developed into several substantial papers.
 In December and May, students present their best papers at Defense Day.

-- FINAL BOOK LIST FOR 2025-2026: (Hard copies are required; recommended editions/translations are listed below)
+- POTENTIAL BOOK LIST – FINAL BOOK LIST WILL BE AVAILABLE MIDSUMMER: (Hard copies are required; recommended editions/translations are listed below)

 - Gwynne’s Grammar – ISBN: 9781984897961 <= Needed for the first week of class